Daryl Worley: Carolina Panthers

-Worley was selected by the Carolina Panthers in the third round (77th overall) of the 2016 NFL Draft.
-On May 10, 2016, the Carolina Panthers signed Worley to a four-year, $3.23 million contract that included a signing bonus of $783,684.
+Worley was selected by the Carolina Panthers in the third round (77th overall) of the 2016 NFL draft.
+On May 10, 2016, the Panthers signed Worley to a four-year, $3.23 million contract that included a signing bonus of $783,684.

 He opened the 2016 NFL season as third on the cornerback depth chart, behind veteran Bené Benwikere and fellow rookie James Bradberry.
-After Julio Jones had 300 receiving yards over the Carolina Panthers in Week 4 of the NFL season, primarily against Benwikere and Worley, Benwikere was released.
+After Julio Jones had 300 receiving yards over the Panthers in Week 4 of the NFL season, primarily against Benwikere and Worley, Benwikere was released.
 This made Bradberry the number one starting cornerback, Worley the number two, and fellow rookie Zack Sanchez the number three.
 Worley steadily improved throughout the year and finished the season ranked as the twelfth best cornerback against the run by respected analytical site Pro Football Focus.

 In 2017, he appeared in 15 games with 14 starts at right cornerback.
 He was declared inactive in the fourth game against the New England Patriots.
 He collected 64 tackles (4 for loss), 2 interceptions, 10 passes defensed, one sack and one quarterback hit.

 Philadelphia Eagles

-On March 9, 2018, the Carolina Panthers agreed to trade Worley to the Philadelphia Eagles in exchange for wide receiver Torrey Smith.
+On March 9, 2018, the Panthers agreed to trade Worley to the Philadelphia Eagles in exchange for wide receiver Torrey Smith.
 The deal became official on March 14, 2018.

 On April 15, 2018, the Philadelphia Police Department arrested Worley for driving under the influence, disorderly conduct, and violation of the uniform firearms act.
 Worley was found by police passed out in his vehicle while blocking a highway that was near a team facility.
 It was reported the arrest was at 6AM and police were required to use a taser on Worley after he became combative.
 On April 16, 2018, the Philadelphia Eagles officially released Worley due to his arrest.